Jtoosh/chess/notes.md

 5. Use the `java.util.UUID` package, and the `.randomUUID()` method to make authTokens.
 6. Get test app to work **first**

+## Lecture: Code Quality

+The autograder for code quality represents the minimum bar.
+I should try and do more than what the autograder demands.

+Here are the **principles of clean code** covered in class.
+They cover some of the biggest sources of bugs in programming:

+- **Strong Cohesion**: The behavior of each method should be very related and not overextended.
+"Cohesion" describes the relevance and relatedness of the code behavior.
+Good method naming helps determine cohesion.
+- **Good method names**: Methods should be named with a **verb or verb phrase**, avoiding meaningless verbs like `handleInput()`.
+If the method returns a value, naming the method after the return value is also acceptable. **Avoid "stuttering".** Ex: `person.copyPerson(Person person)` vs `person.clone()`.
+Methods should be able to have their behavior well-described in the name, but avoid too much abbreviating (make the names long enough).
+- **Reasons for method creation**: There are 3 main ones: 1. **Decomposition of algorithms.** Make complex algorithms easy or almost trivial to understand by breaking into digestible pieces. _Often times doing this well makes code self-commenting_ 2. **Avoiding code duplication.** Packaging often-used code so that it can simply be reused instead of copied.
+And 3. **Avoiding deep nesting.** Deep nesting is classified as any of the keywords that create separate code blocks (`if`, `for`, `switch`, etc.).
+Avoid more than ~3 levels of nesting.
+I ran into this in phase 0 and 1, making submethods and calling them inside different nesting levels is much better.
+- **Parameter Usage**: Ensure to use all parameters.
+The more parameters, the more confusing the method.
+The fewer the better.
+- **Initializing Data**: Initialize variables when they are declared.
+Declare and initialize as close to where data is used as is reasonable.
+Check for the need to re-initialize.
+- **Code Layout**: Good layout helps make the logical structure of a program clearer.
+One of the keys is to **pick a style, and stick to it consistently**.
+First follow your organization's style, and if there isn't one, then follow the conventional style of the language.
+  - _Whitespace_: Use whitespace to enhance readability.
+Put **methods** into "paragraphs", separated by 1 or more blank lines.
+In **expressions**, place spaces _around_ operands, operators, and parenthesis.
+Put separate **conditions** on new lines (even better is to put complex conditionals, or even just parts of them, into submethods).
+In parameters, place a space _between_ each one.
+Only declare one variable per line, don't do multiple assignment.
+  - _Variable Names_: They shouldn't be too long, or too short.
+They should be noun words.
+There are some cases where short variable names are okay, such as loop iterators, temporary variables, or naturally short names (x, y, z for coordinates).
+Variables and methods are generally in lower CamelCase, and Class names in Upper CamelCase.
+And constants are generally all caps, with underscores for spaces.
+  - _Creating Readable Names_: Avoid words that are commonly misspelled.
+Avoid characters that are hard to distinguish, like 1 and l.
+Avoid using "Dr. Seuss" naming.
+  - _Abbreviation guidelines_: Only abbreviate when you have to.
+When you have to: remove non-leading vowels, or just use the first few letters of a word.
+Don't just remove one letter.
+Create names that can be pronounced, and be consistent.

 ## Project Notes

 ### Phase 0 Notes